lenafaure/articles/Chapter-04-Introduction-to-JavaScript-Core/question-2.md

 # The `var ` keyword and the variable's scope

 In JavaScript, scope determines where your program can see and use certain variables.
-There are two kinds of scope : global and local.
+There are two kinds of scope: global and local.

 **Global** : variables defined *outside* a function are global and accessible from anywhere in your code.